adamski201/RailwayTracker/README.md

 ## Folder & Files Structure

-- dashboard/: Contains the Streamlit dashboard code.
+`.github/`: Contains the GitHub Actions workflow files for CI/CD.

-- images/: Contains images used in the README across the project.
+`dashboard/`: Contains the Streamlit dashboard code.

-- terraform/: Contains the Terraform files for deploying the cloud services.
+`images/`: Contains images used in the README [across the project].

-- schema/: Contains the SQL schema for the database.
+`terraform/`: Contains the Terraform files for deploying the cloud services.

-- .github/workflows/: Contains the GitHub Actions workflow for CI/CD.
+`schema/:` Contains the SQL schema for the database.

 ## Pre-requisites